Pistoletto’s exhibition drew visitors through the galleries, leading them via a winding maze to hidden installations and sculptures.

 In 1998, the artist invented Cittadellarte: Fondazione Pistoletto, a centre for the study and promotion of creativity of all kinds.
 This interdisciplinary approach is an intrinsic part of his goal to unite the diverse strands of human civilisation through art.
 Pistoletto has received numerous awards and prizes, including the Golden Lion for Lifetime Achievement at the Venice Biennale in 2003.

-Responding to the architecture of the Serpentine's galleries and using an economy of materials, this latest exhibition manipulates visitors’ perceptions of space, making them an integral part of the work itself.
+Responding to the architecture of the Serpentine's galleries and using an economy of materials, this exhibition manipulated visitors’ perceptions of space, making them an integral part of the work itself.